 The restoration of these sections to boating would allow novices and families with children a safe and beautiful place for multiple outings.
 It would also enable several loop trips down the Potomac and back up the Canal.
 These too are the subject of another paper.

 We recognize that several of these sections have the NHP’s attention, especially where they support the operation of canal barges for tourists at Georgetown and Great Falls Tavern.
 For paddlecraft the Park has also refilled the Pennyfield Reach.

-Georgetown/ Level 4 (4.5 mi) – NHP already plans to clean out the reeds at the lower end of this reach and raise the water level in Spring 2020.
-We suggest a boat put-in on Canal right (river-side), currently an unused small plot on Thomas Jefferson St. ideal for assembling boats and gear, with steps to enter the Canal over a flush stone wall.
+Georgetown/ Level 4 (4.5 mi) – NHP already plans to clean out the reeds at the lower end of this reach and raise the water level in Spring/now Summer 2020.
+We suggest a boat put-in on Canal right (river-side) st Lock 4, currently an unused small plot on Thomas Jefferson St. ideal for assembling boats and gear, with steps to enter the Canal over a flush stone wall.
 Entering off the narrow towpath (uphill side) just up from 31st St Bridge is less ideal.
 Take-out at Lock 5, as now, on the uphill side just below the parking pull-out.